ElectricHellKnight/bkup/README.md

 I find this to be a little messy and got sick of always manually copying and specifying the timestamp, so I made this.

-Make a root folder for your backups (I like to use /bak/hostname).
+Make a root folder for your backups (I like to use /bak/hostname) and make sure you have write permissions to it.
 Then edit the script and put that path in the top variable.
 Then just run:

 bkup /some/directory/file.fil